nyu-cds/courses/syllabus/advanced-syllabus.md

 Grading for this course will be based on successful completion of the weekly assignments (100%).

-There will be weekly programming assignments conducted during the Lab and submitted prior to the end of the Lab session.
+There will be weekly programming assignments.
+Assignments are due Sunday night by 11:55pm Eastern Time.
 Assignments will be submitted using GitHub (after we've learned about it in class).
 The lowest scoring assignment will be dropped.
 One problem from each assignment (selected at my discretion after the assignments have been submitted) will receive a thorough code review and a